 Throughout the duration of the program, any Boiler team can receive $500 microgrants to build prototypes, run trials, acquire customers, and more.
 At the end of the program, we'll give every company a $1000 grant to continue as they grow.

 We provide every team with a hands-on mentor through our network of Purdue alumni, Midwest founders and VC's, and Anvil supporters.
 We provide a database of resources ranging from online lectures/podcasts/websites to free legal, accounting, and technical help.
 Oh, and free AWS, Google Cloud, and Notion credits!

 Socio went through the 2nd program of The Boiler in 2015.
-They are an event technology company that helps organizations of every size optimize their events.
+They are an event technology company that helps organizations of any size optimize their events.
 With clients like Google, Microsoft, PepsiCo, and Hyundai, Socio drives millions of interactions every day.
 It has 61 employees, $6.75 million in funding and is headquartered in Indianapolis.
 Socio’s founders have been featured in Forbes 30 under 30.

 Perceive is a technology company focused on making camera software that helps frontline teams achieve their goals.
-Perceive was awarded a Phase I and Phase II NSF SBIR grant to develop the technology behind their product, including deep learning based human action recognition and multi camera scene reconstruction.
+Perceive was awarded a Phase I and Phase II NSF SBIR grant to develop the technology behind their product, including deep learning-based human action recognition and multi-camera scene reconstruction.
 Perceive is also supported by the Alchemist Accelerator and Pioneer.app.

 In 2014, Mimir, a technology education company focused on a platform for managing computer science classrooms, won the first Boiler accelerator program.
 Soon after winning, the founders then took the company through Y Combinator, and moved to Indianapolis to raise multiple successful rounds of funding.
 Mimir’s founders have been featured in Forbes 30 under 30.